 - Let the user set how many records to view per page

 - Show pagination controls at bottom of table

 Show the results of the search in a table or list.
 Changing this will automatically update your "Search Results" option from the left menu.
 Changing to a list will provide an additional option to display the results in 1, 2, or 3 columns.

 By default a search will start with no returned results; only the search fields will be visible.
 Check this if you want to also display an initial page of records.

 Pagination determines how many records will show at one time.
-If the total number of records exceeds the pagination number, then links will be added to the list to navigate all the pages.
-Here's an example of a list displaying pagination links in the top right:
+If the total number of records exceeds the number set here, then links will be added to the search results table to navigate to additional pages, displaying more records.

 Exporting allows the user to export all the data from the table into another format.
 An export link will appear in the top left, with options for downloading in a CSV, Text, or JSON format: